 Bmap makes it easy for readi and writei to get at an inode's data.
 Readi (kernel/fs.c:456) starts by making sure that the offset and count are not beyond the end of the file.
 Reads that start beyond the end of the file return an error (kernel/fs.c:461-462) while reads that start at or cross the end of the file return fewer bytes than requested (kernel/fs.c:463-464).
-The main loop processes each block of the file, copying data from the buffer into dst (kernel/fs.c:466-474). writei (kernel/fs.c:483) is identical to readi, with three exceptions: writes that start at or cross the end of the file grow the file, up to the maximum file size (kernel/fs.c:490-491); the loop copies data into the buffers instead of out (kernel/fs.c:36); and if the write has extended the file, writei must update its size (kernel/fs.c:504-511).
+The main loop processes each block of the file, copying data from the buffer into dst (kernel/fs.c:466-475). writei (kernel/fs.c:487) is identical to readi, with three exceptions: writes that start at or cross the end of the file, up to the maximum file size (kernel/fs.c:494-495); the loop copies data into the buffers instead of out (kernel/fs.c:36); and if the write has extended the file, writei must update its size

-Both readi and writei begin by checking for ip->type == T_DEV.
+Both readi and writei begin by checking for $ip \rightarrow type == T_DEV$.
 This case handles special devices whose data does not live in the file system; we will return to this case in the file descriptor layer.